SecretestSquirrel/BitcoinPrivacyGuide/get.md

 ### Why no-KYC?

-KYC or 'Know your customer' is a regulation that any businesses with a banking relationship has to abide by and Bitcoin exchanges are no different.
+KYC or 'Know your customer' is a regulation that any business with a banking relationship has to abide by; and Bitcoin exchanges are no different.
 These rules are imposed worldwide and are geared towards ensuring that a business acting as a money exchange and/or transmitter has 'suitable' information on every customer they serve.

 95% of Bitcoin on-ramps today require KYC information.
 If you purchase through one of these regulated entities, you essentially tag your bitcoin addresses to your personal identity.
 This makes it much easier for chain surveillance firms, the companies they work with or worse, governments, to potentially...